-Inventories generally are stated at either cost or the lower of cost or market Items may be deemed to be sold on a first in first out (FIFO) or last in first out (LIFO) basis, or through specific identification.
-LIFO may be elected for tax purposes on a cost basis only and, if used for tax, also be used in financial reports issued to shareholders and creditors.
-The LIFO method is particularly beneficial in times of high inflation, however many taxpayers do not use it because of the financial reporting consistency requirement.
-IFRS financial reporting standards do not permit use of LIFO.
+Inventories generally are stated at either cost or the lower of cost or market.
+Items may be deemed to be sold on a first in first out (FIFO) or last in first out (LIFO) basis, or through specific identification.
+LIFO may be elected for tax purposes on a cost basis only and, if used for tax, must also be used in financial reports issued to shareholders and creditors.
+The LIFO method is particularly beneficial in times of high inflation; however, many taxpayers do not use it because of the financial reporting consistency requirement.
+International Financial Reporting Standards (IFRS) do not permit use of LIFO.

 The uniform capitalisation (UNICAP) rules require taxpayers to capitalise the direct and indirect costs of producing property or acquiring property for resale to inventory and to the basis of self-created property.
 Capitalisable costs include certain costs that might be expensed as current operating costs for financial reporting (e.g. a portion of general and administrative costs, cost variances) and differences between book and tax costs (i.e. the excess of tax depreciation over financial statement depreciation).